MarlisaRebaum/phonebook-app/README.md

 an app that allows users to create an account and saves their user information in a database table.

-***Please Note:*** *The app is hosted on Heroku.
-As of November 28, 2022 Heroku no longer offers a free version.
-I have not upgraded to a paid version and as a result, the app does not currently pull the database.
-I am aware of this problem and will look for solutions.
-In the meantime, please still check my code :blush:*

 ## Table of Contents
 * [General Info](#general-information)
 * [Technologies Used](#technologies-used)